 Odfjell’s drydocking program treats each owned vessel to a well-deserved maintenance break once every 5-6 years, at a carefully selected yard.
 Through meticulous research, experience and quality assurance, only a few selected shipyards make it through the needle eye of approval.

-The bar is high, so it was a rare occasion that the Odfjell and Flumar management chose a brand new drydock provider for the exclusive upgrade of Bow Atlantic and Flumar Brasil – especially for Flumar Brasil, where the construction and installation of a new ballast water system was required.
+The bar is high, so it was a rare occasion that the Odfjell and Flumar management chose a brand new drydock provider for the exclusive upgrade of Bow Atlantic and Flumar Brasil – especially for Flumar Brasil, where the construction and installation of a new ballast water system were required.

 Pioneering against the (pandemic) odds